databricks/terraform-provider-databricks/docs/resources/grants.md

 - `EXTERNAL LOCATION`: An object that contains a reference to a storage credential and a cloud storage path that is contained within a metatore.
 - `STORAGE CREDENTIAL`: An object that encapsulates a long-term cloud credential that provides access to cloud storage that is contained within a metatore.
 - `FUNCTION`: A user defined function that is contained within a schema.
-- `SHARE`: A logical grouping for the tables you intend to share using Delta Sharing.
-A share is contained within a metastore.
-- `RECIPIENT`: An object that identifies an organization or group of users that can have data shared with them using Delta Sharing.
-These objects are contained within a metastore.
-- `PROVIDER`: An object that represents an organization that has made data available for sharing using Delta Sharing.
-These objects are contained within a metastore.

 Below summarizes which privilege types apply to each securable object in the catalog: